Saint Casimir: Canonization and official veneration

 The cause of Casimir's cult was taken up by the new Bishop of Vilnius Benedykt Woyna (appointed in 1600).
 He sent canon Gregorius Swiecicki to Rome with a letter from King Sigismund III Vasa requesting to add the feast of Casimir to the Roman Breviary and Roman Missal.
 The Sacred Congregation of Rites refused the request but on 7 November 1602 Pope Clement VIII issued a papal brief Quae ad sanctorum which authorized his feast sub duplici ritu on 4 March but only in Poland and Lithuania.
 The brief also mentioned that Casimir was added to the ranks of saints by Pope Leo X. In the absence of any earlier known papal document explicitly mentioning Casimir as saint, the brief is often cited as Casimir's canonization.
 Swiecicki returned to Vilnius with the papal brief and red velvet labarum with the image of Saint Casimir.
 The city organized a large three-day festival on 10–12 May 1604 to properly accept the papal flag.
 On the third day, the cornerstone was laid for the new Church of St. Casimir.
 The coffin of Casimir was taken out of the crypt and elevated to the altar.
-Swiecicki testified that when the coffin was opened in August 1604 a wonderful smell filed the cathedral for three days.
+Swiecicki testified that when the coffin was opened in August 1604 a wonderful smell filled the cathedral for three days.

 In 1607 and 1613, Bishop Woyna declared Casimir patron saint of Lithuania (Patronus principalis Lithuaniae).
 The issue of a universal Casimir's feast was not forgotten and in 1620 Bishop Eustachy Wołłowicz petitioned Pope Paul V to add Casimir to the Roman Breviary and Roman Missal.
 This time the Sacred Congregation of Rites granted the request in March 1621 and added his feast sub ritu semiduplici.
 In March 1636, Pope Urban VIII allowed the celebration of the feast of Casimir with an octave (duplex cum octava) in the Diocese of Vilnius and the Grand Duchy of Lithuania.
 That is equivalent of proclaiming Casimir as the patron saint of Lithuania.
 On 28 September 1652, Pope Innocent X allowed a fest of transfer of relics of Casimir on a Sunday following the Assumption of Mary.
 On 11 June 1948, when many Lithuanians were displaced war refugees, Pope Pius XII named Casimir the special patron of Lithuanian youth.